cormullion/juliamonomaster/website/faq.md

 ~~~<img src="/assets/glyphydotinfo.png" width="100%" alt="glyphy.info screen"> ~~~

-You can also do this leaving the Julia REPL.
+You can also do this without leaving the Julia REPL.
 Install the Glyphy.jl package in the usual way, and then run it like this:

 ```julia
 julia> using Glyphy